-ITBY01 ADVANCED DATABASE MANAGEMENT SYSTEMS L T P C 3 0 0 3
+ITBY01 ADVANCED DATABASE MANAGEMENT SYSTEMS L T P C

-- To understand the architecture of database management systems. - To get experience with analysis and design of database. - To know the difference between DBMS, RDBMS and OODBMS. - To understand the concept of distributed databases. - To know about semi structured and web databases. - To acquire knowledge about data analysis and mining.
+- To understand the architecture of database management systems. - To acquire knowledge on parallel and distributed databases and its applications. - To get experience with analysis and design of databases of advanced data models. - To acquire knowledge about data analysis and mining. - To learn emerging databases such as XML, Cloud and Big Data.